Newtrino0/Undocu_Mismatch_Wage_Research_2024/README.md

 <h3>DACA Eligibility Imputation Strategy:</h3>
-A worker is considered DACA-eligible if  they are
+A worker is considered DACA-eligible if they are "
-- "not a citizen and
+- not a citizen and
 - they meet DACA’s age and year of arrival requirements" (Kuka, Elira, Shenhav, Na’ama, and Shih, Kevin (2020).
 Do Human Capital Decisions Respond to the Returns to Education?
 Evidence from DACA.).